Born on Feb. 27, 1920

 Balo served in the US Navy from 1942-1945, achieving rank of E-3.
 During his 22 months of military service as a Plank Member of the USS AJAX, Balo received the US Navy Good Conduct Medal, American Campaign Medal, WWII Victory Medal, Asian Pacific Campaign Medal, Philippine Liberation Ribbon, and Honorable Service Pin.

-He attended El Maton/ Tidehaven and Vanderbilt ISD public schools where he excelled at tennis.
+He attended El Maton/Tidehaven and Vanderbilt ISD public schools where he excelled at tennis.
 He continued his education at Victoria College where he earned his GED, and Texas A&M University College Station Extension Education Services earning his licensure as a county water district supervisor.
 He worked for Missouri- Pacific Railroad, Industrial ISD, and Jackson County Water District #2, retiring at 80 years.
-He was a community volunteer for Little League, Boys Scouts, FFA, Volunteer Fire Dept., and the VFW, serving as Sr. Vice-Commander and other offices and organizations.
+He was a community volunteer for Little League, Boys Scouts, FFA, Volunteer Fire Dept., and the VFW, serving as Post Commander and other offices and organizations.
 He was a member of John Bosco in Vanderbilt, TX.

 M.E.
 Rodriguez Funeral Home, San Antonio, 210-226-6111.